appcelerator-archive/titanium-code-processor/tests/RESULTS.md

 #### Section 8
 * ch11/11.8/11.8.6/S11.8.6_A6_T3.js
-	* This bug is tricky cause it relates to object prototypes and the recusrive referencing issue.
+	* This bug is tricky cause it relates to object prototypes and the recursive referencing issue.
 The seemingly obvious fix would break other tests.

 #### Section 9
 All tests passed